 I would love to give Neale & Fhima more than 5 stars!
 I had gone to 3 different law firms about a lemon law case and was turned down.
 I am so thankful I was able to find Neale & Fhima online.
 I called and with no hesitation Aaron said, “YES, we can take your case!”
 He answered all my questions and replied in a timely manner.
 Best customer service I have encountered, from the front end to the attorneys.
 I highly recommend Neale & Fhima law firm with no doubt!
 Thank you so much Aaron.

 – Evelyn Cardona

 Just north of modern-day Dana Point, along Camino Capistrano, a string of auto dealerships attracts new car buyers from across the region.
-All the major dealers are here, including Nissan, Kia, Honda, Toyota, Ford, Chrysler, Mazda, Jeep, Doge, Ram and Volkswagen.
+All the major dealers are here, including Nissan, Kia, Honda, Toyota, Ford, Chrysler, Mazda, Jeep, Dodge, Ram and Volkswagen.
 Anytime one of these manufacturers sells a defective vehicle to an unsuspecting customer, our law firm can help.
-Call (888) 995-0283 or tell us about your case using the form below.

 You are not alone and don’t have to suffer endlessly with a defective vehicle.
 If you are tired of repeatedly taking your new or used car to the mechanic, paying huge repair bills, and being stuck without a reliable car, then it’s time to contact a Dana Point lemon law attorney for help.
 At Neale & Fhima, we represent every client with the determination and commitment that they deserve.
 We will not rest until we hold the auto manufacturer accountable and pursue legal relief for each of our clients.
 For a free initial consultation about your case, contact us at 888-407-2955.
 We are here for you.